c360dev/sawmint/notes.md

 # Notes
 This file consists of notes that aren't yet in any order.
 It's got cribs so we can DRY and links to the most important information on the topic.
-But it's certainly not yet in any kind of order.

 ## Sawtooth is a set of systemd services by default: